agentmodels/agentmodels.org/chapters/3c-pomdp.md

 // note: this takes approximately 30 seconds to run
 ~~~~

+Scaling is much worse in the number of arms:

 ~~~~
+// TODO_daniel: redo this codebox based on the codebox immediately above.
+// that is: put the fixed variables like probably1ERP under the fold and only put the
+// stuff that depends on the number of arms in the 'getRuntime' function.

+// ALso: if possible reduce the number of trials to 3/4 so we can get up to 4 arms.

 // test to show the scaling properties of stochastic bandits